AgoRapide/AgoRapide/README.md

 # When should I not use AgoRapide?
 AgoRapide is probably less useful if:

-You prefer traditional ways of thinking (but you would probably not have read all the way down to this paragraph anyway in such a case)
+You prefer traditional ways of thinking (but you would probably not have read all the way down to this paragraph anyway in such a case).

 Your datamodel is very stable from the beginning.